February 27, 2025

-Choosing the Right Assigning Software
+Choosing the Right Referee Assigning Software

 Casey Haywood

-Whether you're considering a change from one assigning software to another, or you're taking the platform plunge for the first time, there are a number of factors you should consider when selecting an assigning platform.
-In this article, we're going to walk through the 6 factors an assignor should consider as 'must haves,' and 4 bonus factors that may, or may not, be important to you.
+Whether you're considering a change from one referee assigning software to another, or you're taking the platform plunge for the first time, there are a number of factors you should consider when selecting an assigning platform.
+In this article, we're going to walk through the 4 factors an assignor should consider as 'must haves,' and 4 bonus factors that may, or may not, be important to you.

 Given the number of assigning platforms out there, it can be confusing to know where to start.
 Their websites make them all look like they offer everything you could possibly want.
 But the truth is each solution has strengths and weaknesses, so it's important to get into the detail to find which is best for you.